arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wifi-1010/tutorials/mkr-battery-app-note/mkr-battery-app-note.md

 ![Calling the BQ24195 Library](assets/include-BQ24195-library.png)

-**2.**  Then, we will create variables to store the variables for the raw ADC value (from pin PB09), the equivilent voltage expereienced by PB09 and finally the calculated battery voltage.
+**2.**  Then, we will create variables to store the variables for the raw ADC value (from pin PB09), the equivalent voltage expereienced by PB09 and finally the calculated battery voltage.

 ```arduino
   float rawADC;